 How do vitamin D needs change during pregnancy?

-- Vitamin D is important for healthy bones and muscles and is needed by both pregnant mothers and their growing baby.4,5 The main source of vitamin D is sunlight – it is made by your skin when exposed to ultraviolet light from the sun.
+- Vitamin D is important for healthy bones and muscle function and is needed by both pregnant mothers and their growing baby.4,5 The main source of vitamin D is sunlight – it is made by your skin when exposed to ultraviolet light from the sun.

 - The amount of sunshine you need to get enough vitamin D depends on your type of skin and where you live and can vary with the time of day and time of year.
 Refer to the Cancer Council SunSafe leaflet ‘How much sun is enough’ for more information.